FantasyPvP/OSR-Open-Source-Redstone/README.md

+this repo is archived due to being corrupted (for some reason it always gives erros when cloning)

+i will publish a new version of this repo which will be written in rust and will have some of the old code and ideas incorporated in

 # Open Source Redstone
  written in python by a computer obsessed gcse student (my strongest subjects are computer science and maths which given I'm starting this kind of project should be fairly obvious)